reflex-dev/reflex/README.md

 The state defines all the variables (called vars) in an app that can change and the functions that change them.

 Here the state is comprised of a `prompt` and `image_url`.
-There are also the booleans `processing` and `complete` to indicate when to show the circular progress and image.
+There are also the booleans `processing` and `complete` to indicate when to block the button and when to show the image.

 ### **Event Handlers**